tungstenfabric/tf-dev-env/README.md

 ### 7. Testing the deployment

 See https://github.com/Juniper/contrail-ansible-deployer/wiki/Contrail-with-Openstack-Kolla .
-Set `CONTAINER_REGISTRY` to `registry:5000` to use containers built in the previous step.
+Set `CONTRAIL_REGISTRY` to `registry:5000` to use containers built in the previous step.

 ### Alternate build methods